 Hello!
 I'm a musician and recording engineer with a degree in Music Production from Ohio University.
-I work with just about any rock-oriented style, from acoustic, singer-songwriter all the way to death metal.
+I work all types of rock music, from indie, acoustic/singer-songwriter, all the way to death metal.

 Currently working out of my home studio in Columbus.
-I have 10 years experience mixing and mastering, and 13 years writing music.
+I have over a decade of experience both recording and mixing, as well as writing music.
+I also make music under Squid's Got Jeans and We Look Like Scholars.

-6 Reviews - 2 Repeat ClientsEndorse Steven Ostroske (Coronaudio)
+9 Reviews - 2 Repeat ClientsEndorse Steven Ostroske - Coronaudio

 Easy to work with.
 Does excellent work!